dosreislab/simclock/README.md

 this tree to simulate a molecular alignment using the GBM (autocorrelated) rates model.
 To do this example, you need to have installed the `ape` R package, and the Evolver program (from the PAML software package).
 You also need to know how to use the command line or terminal.
-Copy all the files in the `misc/` over to a new directory of your choosing and start R in this new directory.
+Copy all the files in the `misc/` directory over to a new directory of your choosing and start R in this new directory.

 ```
 require(ape)